chris9740/mithril-tsx/README.md

 This command will compile the TypeScript and JSX, and serve your application on a local web server.
 Visit `http://localhost:5051` to view your application.

+Make sure to visit [USAGE.md](USAGE.md) before you start coding, it contains brief information about a common pitfall when rendering components.

 ## Routing Configuration

 This template uses Mithril.js's routing capabilities.
 If you wish to use hash-based routing, you can set the route prefix by adding the following line before calling `m.mount(...)` in `src/main.ts`: